ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-131.md

 ---
 publishing_date:
 title: Welcome to IPFS Weekly 131
-description: Uniswap Interface hosting, a call for Filecoin user testers, and more from around the ecosystem!
+description: Uniswap Interface hosting on IPFS, a call for Filecoin user testers, and more from around the ecosystem!
 author: Emily Vaughan
 date: 2021-04-14
 permalink: "/weekly-131/"